Where To Stay + What To Do In Mendocino County California #travel

 If you’re a sea glass lover like me then a visit to Glass Beach is a must-do.
 There’s only one downside–you’re not allowed to remove any of the glass.
 A local ordinance prohibits it.
 With that being said, it’s still a beautiful site to see.
 The sea glass is actually made from items that were dumped there in 1906 and then again in the 1960’s.
 Since green, brown and clear (white) are the most common glass that was disposed of, the majority pieces are those colors.
 Occasionally, you’ll find pottery chips and rarer colors of glass.
 Only a few items were actually stored in red, blue, lavender, purple or pink glass containers so it’s rare to find like-colored sea glass.

-According to mendocino.com, here’s details on what you will see:
+According to mendocino.com, here are details on what you will see:

 SAPPHIRES – BLUE GLASS